Darxo/Hardened/README.md

 - Negative changes to faction relation are no longer rounded up and positive changes are no longer rounded down
 - The bagslots on the player paperdoll are now centred correctly on characters who have 1 or 3 bagslots
 - Retreating NPCs, that are fleeing and in Zone of Control will now seek the border correctly, if possible
+- Remove the requirement for the player to be on a road in order to receive crisis news events.
+This prevents Events from stop appearing when you are away from a road for a longer time
 - **Repel** can no longer push someone back in a 90° angle
 - **Copper Ingot** price is now affected by `BuildingRarityMult`
 - Economic Difficulty now affects all prices instead of just some of them